jessicazu/trello-github-actions/README.md

 - **move_card_when_pull_request_opened**

-This moves Trello card when issue opened.
+This moves Trello card when pull request opened.
 It uses the issue number {#number} included in the description of the pull request and searches for cards from DEPARTURE_LIST and moves to DESTINATION_LIST.
 If you set up a reviewer, it will be added to the card members.

 - **move_card_when_pull_request_closed**

-This moves Trello card when issue closed.
+This moves Trello card when pull request closed.

 # Env
 `TRELLO_API_KEY`: Your Trello API key